El-Goblino/portfolio-website/application-documentation.md

   - `.hero-text` Text section of the hero.
     - `.hero-text h1` Text heading used in hero-text.
     - `.hero-text p` Text paragraph used in hero-text.
+    - `.hero-text svg` SVG icons used in hero-text.
-  - `.hero-image` Image used in hero.
+      - `.hero-text svg:hover` SVG icons used in hero-text on mouse hover.
   - `.portrait` Portrait image used in hero.

 - `.about-text` Text portion of the about section.